afeld/python-public-policy/assignments.md

 - **Mounting Google Drive is slow or fails:** See [the Google Colab help page](https://research.google.com/colaboratory/faq.html#drive-timeout).
 - **Can't load a file from Drive with `requests.get()`:** Use [`open()`](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files).
   - [How to read a JSON file](https://www.freecodecamp.org/news/python-parse-json-how-to-read-a-json-file/#how-to-parse-and-read-a-json-file-in-python)
-{% else -%}
-- **PDF export:**
-  - **500 error:** You may be outputting too much data.
-Try reducing your output (in the Jupyter sense) to smaller subsets.
-This can include:
-    - Not displaying so many rows/values
-    - Reducing the number of points that are plotted
 {% endif -%}
 - **When using `choropleth_map()`, nothing appears on the map:** Make sure:
   - Your `locations` corresponds to the DataFrame column name and `featureidkey` is set to `properties.<property name>` matching the GeoJSON